Hypertrophic Pyloric Stenosis

 View Patient Education

 Hypertrophic pyloric stenosis is obstruction of the pyloric lumen due to pyloric muscular hypertrophy.
-Diagnosis is by abdominal ultrasonography.
-Treatment is surgical.
+Diagnosis is by abdominal ultrasound.
+Treatment is with pyloromyotomy.

 Etiology of Hypertrophic Pyloric Stenosis

-The exact etiology of hypertrophic pyloric stenosis is uncertain, but a genetic component is likely because siblings and offspring of affected people are at increased risk, particularly monozygotic twins.
-Maternal smoking during pregnancy also increases risk.
+The exact etiology of hypertrophic pyloric stenosis is uncertain, but the condition is highly heritable, and multiple genes have been implicated in association studies (1–3).
+Maternal smoking during pregnancy also increases risk (4).
 Proposed mechanisms include lack of neuronal nitric oxide synthase, abnormal innervation of the muscular layer, and hypergastrinemia.

-Some studies have noted increased risk in bottle-fed infants compared to breastfed infants, but it is not clear whether this risk is associated with a change in feeding method or with the type of feeding (1, 2).
+Studies have shown increased risk in bottle- and formula-fed infants compared to exclusively breastfed (chestfed) infants, but it is not clear whether this risk is associated with a change in feeding method or with the type of feeding (7–9).

 Etiology references